 Georgia Criminal Punishments

 99% of the time the first thing clients ask us is what their punishment is going to be.
 We understand why this is their first concern because criminal convictions impact all aspects of their life.
 Numerous factors affect what kind of punishment you will receive from age to type of crime to whether it was your first arrest.
-Although we may not be able to predict the outcome of your case, we know all of the possible punishments the Courts could issue and also alternative sentences to seek for our clients.
+Although we may not be able to predict the outcome of your case, we know all of the possible Georgia Criminal Punishments the Courts could issue and also alternative sentences to seek for our clients.
 Our Georgia Criminal Defense Attorneys have over 50 combined years of experience and know all about the varying punishments you could be issued.
 Contact us today to schedule a free case evaluation.

-Some examples of Georgia criminal punishments and alternative outcomes include:
+Some examples of criminal punishments in Georgia and alternative outcomes include:

 - Alford plea: Alford pleas and nolo contendere pleas are both special pleas that defendants can use in court.
 An alford plea is a type of guilty plea that people can use when they believe they are innocent of the crime but the prosecution has enough evidence to prove them guilty.
 It is only used in felony cases.